sammy183/UAVDEX/README.md

 <table>
   <img src="./Examples/ContourPlot_Voc_dT_eta.png">
 </table>
+The bounds on these images occur when the throttle setting and battery voltage are low enough that the system cannot produce thrust at the given velocity.
+Therefore, efficiency goes to zero.

 ## Future updates
-1. Automatic limit lines on component power/current
+1. Automatic limit lines based on component power/current + propeller tip speed
 2. Manual limit lines based on component values (i.e. ESC waste power < 500 W)
 3. Expansion of database features
 4. Functions for the best Uinf, dT, h for maximum efficiency